segmentio/segment-docs/src/connections/destinations/catalog/google-ads-classic/index.md

 If you select "Website," click through to the "Review and Install" step in the Google Ads (Classic) dashboard.
 Scroll down to the "Install your tag" section and look for `w.google_conversion_id`.
 Copy the string directly to the right of it, and paste it into the Google Ads (Classic) section of your Segment destination tab.

 If you select "App" you can choose to track conversions from Firebase, Google Play, or first opens and in-app actions.
-For more on setting up moble tracking, see [Server to Server Destination for Mobile Apps](#mobile--server) further down on this page.
+For more on setting up mobile tracking, see [Server to Server Destination for Mobile Apps](#mobile--server) further down on this page.

 > info ""
 > If using the New Adwords Experience, the Conversion ID can now be found in a different location.
 Navigate to Tools, Billing, and Settings menu and, then, select "Measurement: Conversions", which opens to the "Conversion Actions" table.
 From here you can drill down to the conversion "Tag setup" to view the tag details.
 From here, select Use Google Tag Manager card in order to expose the Conversion ID.